ElGonan/carssification_AI/README.md

 I also modified the image resize to maintain the sizes it should since ResNet50 expects images from 224x224

+## New Results
+with this new modifications, in only 5 epochs the model reaches:

+- Precision
+    - 0.8949
+- Recall
+    - 0.8750
+- F-Score (or F1)
+    - 0.8728

 The [carssification_AI.ipynb](./carssification_AI.ipynb) file contains the code